ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 **A closer look at the dispositional response**: The referent of a function f is fixed by the following function: if queried about 'f(m,n)', I am disposed to reply 'p'.
 In other words, my disposition would define the function.

 **Kripke 's reply**: This move from actual behavior to disposition (possible behavior) is to aviod the problem of finiteness.
-But the totality of my disposition is also finite: if queried about the sum of any two numbers (esp. when they are too long), I will not be able to reply with their actual sum.
+But the *totality of my disposition is also finite*: if queried about the sum of any two numbers (esp. when they are too long), I will not be able to reply with their actual sum.
 Instead, the response would be, if I were able to carry out my intention of adding on these two numbers, then the sum I carries out would be the sum.

 > What?
 I think to the extend that I have the time, I can always calculate the sum.
 Why do you think I can't?
 I can't write it down and calculate slowly?
 Addition is defined in terms of successor operation, which is basically, count.
 And counting in decimal system is just rotating between 10 symbols.
 What's ingraspable about this?
 I don't think Kripke's response is convincing.